 The movie’s Shem was disappointing to me — Noah’s son was an antediluvian Millennial, more a product of the hookup culture than of a righteous prophet, and he couldn’t even defend his woman properly.

-And the animals were disappointing — they basically board the ark and are out of the picture.
+And the animals were disappointing — they basically board the ark, fall asleep, and are out of the picture.
 But the animals are one of the reasons you see a Noah movie, from an entertainment perspective.